10 oz Silver Bar – Our Flag

 Silver is often talked about as an industrial metal because it has many uses in technology, medical science and the environment.
-And as industry grows the need for silver increases and may push prices higher.
+And as the world industry grows the need for silver increases and may push prices higher.

 Investment attention has also increased since the use of silver in US coinage was discontinued in 1964.
 Today many people see silver as real money and a store of value as paper currency loses value through inflation.

 The featured 10 oz Silver Bar – Our Flag is in mint condition and easy to recognize.
 A wonderful design this beautifully struck bar is minted in such a way as to produce alternating frosted and reflective surfaces – a unique security feature.

 Also Available in Boxes of 50